 • Long-term employee satisfaction with the work environment

 Getting there takes a concerted, focused effort to create the right environment.
-Canon’s warehouse assessments make that possible by zeroing in on key performance indicators that have been proven to make a difference.
+Canon’s facility assessments make that possible by zeroing in on key performance indicators that have been proven to make a difference.

 Canon begins by evaluating personal performance.
 This includes how well people do their job as well as their level of engagement and interest in the job.
 Those characteristics have a huge impact on the overall performance of any facility.